uiua-lang/uiua/site/new_tutorial/Arrays.md

 ## [shape]() and [length]()

 Other than their data, arrays also have a property called their **shape**.
-Shape is a list of non-negative integers that describes the array;s size along each of its axes.
+Shape is a list of non-negative integers that describes the array's size along each of its axes.

 We can get the array's shape with the [shape]() function.
 It's a triangle because a triangle is a shape.